-The actors in the scheme (payer, payee, payer's PSP, and payee's PSP) may be exposed to certain risks.
-A payment may be returned, reversed or fail to be settled for various reasons, such as fraud, operational failures or the financial position of one of the actors involved.

-The different risks identified for direct debit schemes may be legal, financial, operational, reputational or linked to overall management.
+Actors in the scheme may be exposed to certain risks.
+A payment may fail to be settled for various reasons (discussed below), such as fraud, operational failures or the financial position of one of the actors involved.
+The different risks identified for a credit transfer scheme may be legal, financial, operational, reputational or linked to overall management.

 Legal risk refers to the risk of loss as a result of the unexpected application of a law or regulation, or because a contract cannot be enforced.
-Legal risk arises if the rights and obligations of parties involved in a direct debit scheme are subject to legal uncertainty.
-The analysis of legal risks in a direct debit scheme is difficult owing to the complexity and diversity of such a scheme, which involves various steps and stakeholders (e.g. payer, payer's PSP, payee, payee's PSP, service providers and clearing and settlement mechanisms).
-The legal structure of a direct debit scheme that operates in a cross-border environment is even more complex, as a variety of regulatory frameworks have to be considered in order to ensure enforceability under all relevant jurisdictions.
+Legal risk may arise if the rights and obligations of parties involved in a credit transfer scheme are subject to legal uncertainty.
+Legal risk in a credit transfer scheme may affect various steps and actors.
+The legal structure of a credit transfer scheme that operates in a cross-border environment is a more complicated issue, as a variety of regulatory frameworks have to be considered in order to ensure enforceability under all relevant jurisdictions.

-Financial risk covers a range of risks inherent in financial transactions, including both liquidity and credit risk.
-The oversight standards aim to mitigate financial risks including potential losses resulting from operational risk (e.g. fraud).
-Within a direct debit scheme, financial risks may arise for all participants, payees, payers and participating PSPs.
-The clearing and settlement phase of direct debit schemes may give rise to financial risks related to the default or insolvency of the settlement agent or service providers.
-Financial risk arising from the poor management of mandates is specific to direct debit schemes.
+Financial risk covers a range of risks inherent in financial transactions, including liquidity risk.
+The oversight standards aim to mitigate financial risks related to the credit transfer scheme, including potential losses resulting from operational risks (e.g. fraud).
+Within a credit transfer scheme, financial risks may arise for all actors, payees, payers and participating PSPs.
+The clearing and settlement phase of the credit transfer scheme may give rise to financial risks related to the default or insolvency of the settlement agent or service providers.

-Operational risk results from inadequate or failed internal processes or systems, human errors or external events related to any element of a direct debit scheme.
+Operational risk results from inadequate or failed internal processes or systems, human errors, or external events related to any element of the credit transfer scheme.
 It can arise as a result of a failure to follow or complete one or more steps in the payment process.
-Operational risk is often linked to the availability conditions of the direct debit scheme.
+Operational risk is often linked to the availability conditions of the credit transfer scheme.
 It also includes the risk of fraud, since this can be defined as a wrongful or criminal deception which may lead to a financial loss for one of the parties involved and may reflect inadequate safety arrangements.
-A typical fraud risk is the unauthorised debiting of the payment account, which could potentially have an impact on some involuntary payers.
-Some fraud risks are due to specific technological choices, such as the routing and lodging of the mandate and the verification of the validity of direct debit transactions.
+The major fraud risk is the unauthorised debiting of the payer's account.
+Some fraud risks are due to specific technological choices (such as the routing of orders, or the verification of their validity).
+On account of the fact that credit transfer schemes mainly rely on interbank operations, internal fraud might be of particular importance.